optout21/nostr-connect-demo/README.md

 cargo run
 ```

-- Copy paste the Nostr Connect URI from the output, and set it in `noco-signer/src/main.rs`
-- Run the server
+- Run the server (from another session)

 ```
 cd noco-signer
 cargo run
 ```

+- Optionally you may want to set your own relay, in `noco-client/src/main.rs` `APP_RELAY`
+- You may want to use a different client app key (`APP_SECRET_KEY`)
+- If you do any change like the above, you need to copy paste the Nostr Connect URI from the output of the client, to `noco-signer/src/main.rs` `SAMPLE_NOSTR_CONNECT_URL`
+- You may want to use different keys for the signer (`USER_SECRET_KEY`)

 ## Flow